Meanwhale/MeanscriptCLI/README.md

 builder.write(output);
 ```

-<li>By overriding Meanscript API's stream reading and writing classes, you can read and write data from/to anywhere, like custom network connection.
+<li>By overriding Meanscript API's stream reading and writing classes, you can read and write data from/to a custom network connection, for example.

-<li>Use **class maker** to generate classes from Meanscript structures to read and write formatted data (see [CLASS_MAKER.md](https://github.com/Meanwhale/MeanscriptCLI/blob/master/CLASS_MAKER.md)).
+ <li>Use <b>Class Maker</b> to generate classes from Meanscript structures to read and write formatted data.

  </ul>

 <!-- * **Parser:** convert text script to bytecode